Uniform Resource Locator Is

 Relative Uniform Resource Locator

-Example of URL Address and Explanation
+Example of a URL Address and Explanation

-Here is the URL and description:
+Here is the URL and explanation:

 1. https is the protocol used by a website on the internet.